Two JPMorgan executives tied to Asia hiring probe to exit -WSJ

+* KOTUG International BV - co and Seabulk Towing, Inc have been awarded a contract with Borco Towing Company Limited, a unit of Buckeye Partners, L.P.

-Two senior executives at JPMorgan Chase & Co (JPM.N) who are connected to an investigation into its hiring practices in Asia will exit the bank, the Wall Street Journal reported, citing people with knowledge of the matter.
+Feb 12 Two senior executives at JPMorgan Chase & Co who are connected to an investigation into its hiring practices in Asia will exit the bank, the Wall Street Journal reported, citing people with knowledge of the matter.

 The executives were not accused of wrongdoing, but they have stock options vesting soon.
 The bank did not want them to receive them and wanted to freeze them until the investigation is concluded, the report said.